Efficient NLP Model Finetuning via Multistage Data Filtering: Evaluation

 \paragraph{Average loss threshold ($ALT$)} The average loss threshold in stage 1 measuring whether the predictor has been well trained.
 As long as the average loss in $W$ is lower than $ALT$, training switches to stage 2.

 With the increment of $ALT$, accuracies decrease.
-The average accuracies of $ALT$ = $[0.1, 0.2, 0.3, 0.4, 0.5]$ are $[89.74\%, 89.68\%, 89.56\%, 89.02\%, 88.85\%]$, their differences are between 0.06\% -- 0.89\%.
+The average accuracy of $ALT$ = $[0.1, 0.2, 0.3, 0.4, 0.5]$ is 89.37\% $\pm$ 0.36\%, their differences are between 0.06\% -- 0.89\%.
 The normalized run time decreases with $ALT$ from 4.39$\times$ to 6.49$\times$ of \textit{TrainAll}'s run time.
 Average AGOTs are also stable, its maximum difference is only 1.2\%.
 Similar with $W$, $ALT$ controls whether training goes to the last stage or how much filtering we do.